DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-6/README.md

 * When another class could wreak havoc by changing the variable in an inappropriate way.

 Using the `private` modifier is the main way in which an object encapsulates itself.

+##### Public Access

+You may want a method or variable in a class to be completely available to any other class that wants to use it.

+Class variables often are declared to be public.

+The main() method of an application has to be public.

+Because of class inheritance, all public methods and variables of a class are inherited.